-Computers and technology in general are notorious for requiring clear and accurate descriptions of problems in order to get to the correct resolution.
-Whether it’s some random person like me on the internet answering questions, a home-town technician, or a company’s support representative – if they can’t understand you, they can’t help you.
+It’s not just me.
+Computers are notorious for requiring clear and accurate descriptions of problems in order to get to the correct resolution.
+Whether it’s some random person like me on the internet answering questions, a hometown technician, or a company’s support representative, if they can’t understand you, they can’t help you.

 All for lack of being able to communicate clearly in English.

-Why it matters: That high-paying job
+Why it matters: that high-paying job

 It’d be easy to write off my little rant as that of a frustrated computer geek who’s gone over the edge after reading one too many questions.

-As an old commercial for a vocabulary improvement product used to claim, “people judge you by the words you use.”
+As an old commercial for a vocabulary improvement product used to claim, “People judge you by the words you use.”